parker-research/awesome-braille/README.md

 # awesome-braille
-A survey of mostly-open source braille displays and technologies
+A survey of open source, commercial, and research-based braille displays and technologies

 ## Braille Display Projects - Research